 The qualifications provide a thorough grounding in the key concepts and practical skills required in their sector and their national recognition by employers allows direct progression to employment.

-On the HNC you will study four units per year over two years, each year will have two semesters that will run from September to January and January to May.
+On the HNC you will study four units per year over two years.
 The course will be delivered on the Milnthorpe Road Campus and will start in September 2017.

 The UK Quality Code for Higher Education: